 end

-new_player_position = DynamicObject.new(@level.player.row_idx, @level.player.col_idx)
+new_player_position = DynamicObject.new(@level.player.row_idx, @level.player.col_idx, :player)

 new_player_position.move(get_pressed_key)